The Myth (TV series)

-Synopsis
+Plot

-Yi Xiaochuan finds a tiger pendant by coincidence and the pendant sears a mark onto his chest when he wears it on his neck.
-Meanwhile, Xiaochuan's elder brother, Yi Dachuan, discovers a 2,000-year-old treasure box at an excavation site.
+By coincidence, Yi Xiaochuan finds a tiger pendant which sears a mark onto his chest when he wears it on his neck.
+Meanwhile, his brother, Yi Dachuan, discovers a 2,000-year-old treasure box at an excavation site.
 Xiaochuan unlocks the box with his pendant and opens a time portal by accident.
 Unknown to everyone else, he is transported back in time to the Qin dynasty together with Gao Yao, his girlfriend's brother.

-Back in history, Xiaochuan meets the historical figures Xiang Yu and Liu Bang, and becomes sworn brothers with them.
-He encounters the Qin general Meng Tian, who mistakes him for his long-lost younger brother Meng Yi, because the mark of the pendant belongs to only members of the Meng clan.
-Xiaochuan also meets Princess Yushu of the tribal kingdom Tu'an, and she becomes the new love of his life.
-However, the lovers are unable to be together, as Yushu has become the Qin emperor's concubine in exchange for peace between the Qin Empire and Tu'an.
-Xiaochuan is unwilling to give up and he meets Yushu in secret inside the palace.
+Back in the Qin dynasty, Xiaochuan meets Xiang Yu and Liu Bang and becomes sworn brothers with them.
+He also encounters Meng Tian, who insists that Xiaochuan is his long-lost younger brother Meng Yi because the mark of the pendant belongs to the Meng family.
+While serving as a general of the Qin Empire, Xiaochuan meets Yushu, a princess of the tribal kingdom Tu'an.
+They develop romantic feelings but cannot be together as Yushu has become the Qin emperor's concubine in exchange for peace between her kingdom and the Qin Empire.
+Xiaochuan is unwilling to give up and he secretly meets Yushu inside the palace.

-On the other hand, Gao Yao is separated from Xiaochuan and sent to the palace, where he is forcefully castrated and becomes a eunuch.
-After enduring humiliation and bullying, he wins the favour of the emperor through his excellent culinary skills and becomes a high-ranking official.
-He is renamed to "Zhao Gao" and starts abusing his authority by seeking vengeance on those he perceived to be responsible for his plight.
-Zhao Gao is gradually corrupted by power and turns against his old buddy Xiaochuan, whom he sees as a threat to his plans for dominating the Qin Empire.
+On the other hand, Gao Yao is separated from Xiaochuan and sent to the palace, where he is forcefully castrated and made to serve the royal family as a eunuch.
+After enduring humiliation and bullying, he earns the favour of the emperor through his culinary skills and rises through the ranks.
+Now known as Zhao Gao, he starts taking revenge on those who were responsible for his plight.
+As he becomes increasingly influential in the imperial court, he becomes corrupted by power and starts turning against his old buddy Xiaochuan, whom he now sees as a threat to his plan to dominate the empire.

-In the present day, Dachuan, Gao Lan (Xiaochuan's girlfriend), and Dachuan's parents, work closely together to open the treasure box.
-Following clues from the box's engravings and a map, they need to embark on a treasure hunt to find the five secret keys to unlock the box.
+In the present-day, Dachuan, Gao Lan (Xiaochuan's girlfriend), and Dachuan's parents, work closely to open the treasure box.
+Following clues from the box's engravings and a map, they embark on a treasure hunt to find the five secret keys to unlock the box.
 However, a mysterious masked man in black is also after the box's contents and he sends his henchmen to harass them.